Last Revised: 28 April 2017

 The David Pinkney Prize is an annual award for a distinguished book on French history, in any period, published during the preceding year by a citizen of the United States or Canada or by an author with a full-time appointment at a U.S. or Canadian college or university.

 The prize may not be shared, though an Honorable Mention may be named.

 The David Pinkney Prize Committee consists of four members, representing different periods of French history, who are appointed by the Executive Committee for staggered three-year terms.

 The Pinkney Prize, first awarded in 1989, was established in honor of one of the Society's founding members and its first secretary-treasurer, who also served a term as president and nine years as Editor-in-Chief of French Historical Studies.

 The Research Travel Award is given annually to a recent recipient of a doctorate in history from an American or Canadian university to continue work on an outstanding project in any area of French history.

 The Research Travel Award is sponsored jointly by the Society for French Historical Studies and the Western Society for French History.

-The Research Travel Award Committee consists of three members, representing different periods of French history.
+The Research Travel Award Committee consists of four members, representing different periods of French history.
 Members are appointed by the Executive Committee of the Society for French Historical Studies for staggered three-year terms.
-The Executive Committee of the Western Society for French History may appoint one member if it chooses to do so.
+The Executive Committee of the Western Society for French History may appoint one member if it chooses to do so."

 E. The Marjorie M. and Lancelot L. Farrar Awards